Civic Engagement Report 2024: Our Shared community

 In search of the social good, Drexel faculty members conduct research with and for the community in ways that can be incredibly innovative.
 Ayana Allen-Handy and Rachel Wenrick are piloting a study that could become a model for how homeowners and students co-exist in campus neighborhoods like West Philadelphia.
 In partnership with local developer Lomax Real Estate Partners and the Mantua Civic Association, and with a $1 million grant from the National Science Foundation, they will create unique arrangements for students to live with residents who wish to age in place.
 Participants will share expenses, upkeep and company — a solution to the challenges of housing and social connection faced by both populations.

 Across the university, researchers in the College of Medicine, the A.J.
-Drexel Autism Institute, the Thomas R. Kline School of Law and colleges are asking the same question: “What does the city need?” and discovering answers that empower citizens and students to help heal people, protect our air and water, or fight bias that stifles opportunity.
+Drexel Autism Institute, the Thomas R. Kline School of Law and other colleges are asking the same question: “What do people need?” and discovering answers that empower citizens and students to help heal people, protect our air and water, or fight bias that stifles opportunity.

 Our project is a model for what it means to be civically engaged at Drexel, because we have transdisciplinary work happening across multiple units and in partnership with our community residents.